lfo-calculator/hawaii/data/README.md

   establishes penalties for violation `X` (included) to violation `Y` (included).
 Example: 286-136, "Penalties", applies to `286-83..286-135`.
-- `*`: this is a "wildcard" regulation, which describes no infraction, but establishes penalties for all violations.
+- `*`: this is a "wildcard" regulation, which describes no infraction, but establishes penalties for all violations *within* a specific statute.
 Example: 607-4, which sets court fees and applies to every violation.

-Equipped with these distinctions, we maintain the following invariants:
+Equipped with these distinctions, the following invariants obtain:

 - the [../catala-regs] directory contains Catala files for all regulations, except types `x` and `0`, which hold no computation content since neither of those establish penalties
 - violations are defined to be regulations that have types `0` and `1`; these are chargeable offenses that appear in the user interface

-Using the JSON file, we derive:
+Using the JSON file, the following is derived:

-- the set of violations, for the user interface;
+- the set of violations for the user interface to present tot he user ( ```applies``` of type ```0``` or ```1```);
 - the Catala enumeration for all possible violations, produced by the build as [../catala-regs/infractions.catala]
-- the OCaml conversion function from a string (defined as `catala_url` stripped of its file extension) to the corresponding data type (as extracted by Catala), currently under version control in [../catala-regs/ocaml/conversions.ml]
+- the OCaml conversion function from a string (defined as a `catala_url` stripped of its file extension) to the corresponding data type (as extracted by Catala), currently under version control in [../catala-regs/ocaml/conversions.ml]